Morpheuseam/lamp/README.md

 ```
 http://localhost:8001/routes/rest.php/auth?{credentials}
 ```
-* Call sample for Authentication
+* Call sample for Authentication:
 token=bDAxMjkzMHV0ZzRxcHRpYzFuN2l1YWNrMzY=

 The URL below searches for all purchases made by a particular customer ID.
 The call must be made to the URL below using the POST method.
 ```
 http://localhost:8001/routes/rest.php/notification?{credentials}
 ```
-* Call sample for Notification
+* Call sample for Notification:
 token=bDAxMjkzMHV0ZzRxcHRpYzFuN2l1YWNrMzY=
 &id=1